remotelock/public/backend_challenge.md

 # The challenge

-Write code to parse data represented in different formats and normalize to the following format:
+- Write code to parse data represented in different formats and normalize to the following format:

   `<first name> <city name> <birth date M/D/YYYY>`

+- Write at least 2 specs, but no more than 5 - we don't expect 100% coverage

+### Instructions

+- Use the test framework you're most familiar with
+- Use anything you need from Ruby standard library
+- Don't use any gem to accomplish the solution (except test framework)
+- Don't worry about invalid input data

 ### Template code